vorpalmace/vorpalmace.github.io/_posts/2025-5-14-a-night-in-drakborgen.md

 ---
-title: Session Report: A Night in Drakborgen
+title: A Night in Drakborgen
 date: '2025-05-14'
 layout: post
 published: false